-Users demand Internet access not only from fixed locations (e.g., at home, at work, in hotels, cafeterias, universities, etc.) but also in public transportation systems (e.g., planes, trains and buses).
-In order to satisfy such demands, the technical community worked on the design of the required protocols to provide Network Mobility support.
-In particular, a working group called NEMO was created within the IETF 1 to extend the basic end-host mobility support protocol, Mobile IP [4], [5], to provide network mobility support [12].
+Users demand Internet access not only from fixed locations (e.g., at home, at work, in hotels, cafeterias, universities, etc.) but also in public transportation systems (e.g., planes, trains, and buses).
+In order to satisfy such demands, the technical community worked on the design of the required protocols to provide network mobility support.
+In particular, a working group called NEMO was created within the IETF1 to extend the basic end-host mobility support protocol, Mobile IP [4], [5], to provide network mobility support [12].

-In the IETF NEMO solution, a mobile network (known also as Network that Moves - NEMO2) is defined as a network whose attachment point to the Internet varies with time.
-The router within the NEMO that connects to the Internet is called the Mobile Router (MR) [16].
-It is assumed that the NEMO has a Home Network where it resides when it is not moving.
-Since the NEMO is part of the Home Network, the Mobile Network has configured addresses belonging to one or more address blocks assigned to the Home Network: the Mobile Network Prefixes (MNPs).
+In the IETF NEMO solution, a mobile network (known also as Network that Moves-NEMO2) is defined as a network whose attachment point to the Internet varies with time.
+The router within the NEMO that connects to the Internet is called the MR [16].
+It is assumed that the NEMO has a home network where it resides when it is not moving.
+Since the NEMO is part of the home network, the mobile network has configured addresses belonging to one or more address blocks assigned to the Home Network: the mobile network prefixes (MNPs).
 These addresses remain assigned to the NEMO when it is away from home.
-Naturally, these addresses only have topological meaning when the NEMO is at home.
-When the NEMO is away from home, packets addressed to the Mobile Network Nodes (MNNs) will still be routed to the Home Network.
-Additionally, when the NEMO is away from home, i.e. it is in a visited network, the MR acquires an address from the visited network, called the Careof Address (CoA), where the routing architecture can deliver packets without additional mechanisms.
+Of course, these addresses only have topological meaning when the NEMO is at home.
+When the NEMO is away from home, packets addressed to the mobile network nodes (MNNs) will still be routed to the home network.
+Additionally, when the NEMO is away from home, i.e., it is in a visited network, the MR acquires an address from the visited network, called the care-of address (CoA), where the routing architecture can deliver packets without additional mechanisms.

-The goal of the network mobility support mechanisms [17] is to preserve established communications between the MNNs and external Correspondent Nodes (CNs) despite movement.
-Packets of such communications will be addressed to the MNNs addresses, which belong to the MNP, so additional mechanisms to forward packets between the Home Network and the NEMO are needed.
-The basic solution for network mobility support [12] essentially creates a bi-directional tunnel between a special node located in the Home Network of the NEMO (the Home Agent), and the Care-of Address of the MR.
+The goal of the network mobility support mechanisms [17] is to preserve established communications between the MNNs and external correspondent nodes (CNs) despite movement.
+Packets of such communications will be addressed to the MNNs addresses, which belong to the MNP, so additional mechanisms to forward packets between the home network and the NEMO are needed.
+The basic solution for network mobility support [12] essentially creates a bidirectional tunnel between a special node located in the home network of the NEMO (the HA), and the CoA of the MR.